YuLab-SMU/tigeR/src/01-intro.Rmd

 ① They are constructed into a SummarizedExperiment object using the **SummarizedExperiment()** function in SummarizedExperiment package.

-② The assays of the SummarizedExperiment object are stored as a SimpleList containing an expression matrix, where rows represent genes and columns represent patients.
+② The assays of the SummarizedExperiment object are stored as a SimpleList containing an expression matrix, where rows represent genes and columns represent samples.

 ③ The colData of the SummarizedExperiment object is a table(DFrame object of S4), where the row names must be the same as the column names of the expression matrix.
 The column names of the table represent the clinical information of patients.
 The detailed information about the column names is presented below.